confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 in the partition have the lowest offsets.

-Optional parameter `ignoreNulls` controls if nulls are ignored or not.
-Defaulting to ignoring null values.
+The optional `ignoreNulls` parameter controls whether nulls are ignored.
+The default

+to ignoring null values.

 ## `HISTOGRAM`